Is your Linux server slowing down? CPU usage is often the reason.

 How to check CPU power consumption in Linux?

-You can monitor CPU power consumption using tools like powertop or by reading from /sys/class/power_supply/
+You can monitor CPU power consumption using tools like powertop or by reading from /sys/class/power_supply/ for battery-powered devices.
+For a quick check, installing and running turbostat will show detailed power and frequency statistics of your CPU.

 Why is my CPU 100% usage?

 High CPU usage typically occurs when resource-intensive processes like runaway scripts, malware, or poorly optimized applications consume excessive processing power.
-You can identify the culprit using top
+You can identify the culprit using top or htop commands to see which processes are consuming the most CPU resources.

 How to find CPU utilization in OS?